In this article, we will learn the basic syntax in Python. This is one of the fundamental criteria for writing code in Python.

 Command Line Arguments

-Command Line Arguments refers to the arguments given after the program’s name in the command line shell of the operating system.
-We use command line arguments to keep our program’s nature as general as possible.
+Command Line Arguments refer to the arguments given after the program’s name in the command line shell of the operating system.

 For example, if we wrote a program to read a CSV file, entering a CSV file from the command line would make our program work for any CSV file, making it generic.